 Autism

-At Building Minds, we have a multi-disciplinary team of experienced clinicians who have specialised in working with children and adults with Autism Spectrum Conditions (ASC).
-We are referring to conditions instead of disorders as our team advocate and understand that autistic people are on a spectrum with strengths and weaknesses.
-Our team of clinicians are considered leading experts in this field of autism and we pride ourselves of using the gold standard in the autism assessment process.
+At Building Minds, we have a multi-disciplinary team of experienced clinicians who are specialised in working with children and adults with Autism Spectrum Conditions (ASC).
+We refer to conditions instead of disorders as our team advocates for, and understands that, autistic people are on a spectrum with unique strengths and weaknesses.
+Our team of clinicians are considered leading experts in the field of autism, and we pride ourselves on using the gold standard in the autism assessment process.

-Our lead clinician Dr Camilla Nguyen, Clinical Psychologist, has a wealth of experience in this area of neurodiversity having completed both her masters and doctorate thesis in autism and worked across different settings supporting our neurodiverse community (paediatric, community mental health intellectual disability, sexual health, ministry of education).
+Our lead clinician Dr Camilla Nguyen, Clinical Psychologist, has a wealth of experience in this area.
+Her master’s and doctoral theses focussed on autism, and she has subsequently worked across a variety of settings supporting our neurodiverse community: paediatric, community mental health, intellectual disability, sexual health, and Ministry of Education.
 Camilla has a special interest in assessing and working therapeutically with girls and women with autism.
-Camilla has been interviewed in both newspaper and the news about her expertise in this area.
-She regularly runs workshop and training in this area for professionals.
+Camilla has been interviewed in both paper and press regarding her expertise in this field.
+She regularly runs workshop and trainings in this area for professionals.

-We have a lot of experiencing diagnosing girls and women with autism and will ask some additional questions during our developmental interview and ADOS assessment to ensure we are capturing the difference in presentation for girls and women with autism.
+We have extensive experience diagnosing girls and women with autism and will ask some additional questions during our developmental interview and ADOS (Autism Diagnostic Observation Schedule) assessment to ensure that we are capturing the difference in presentation for girls and women with autism.
 It is well known that girls and women are excellent at masking difficulties associated with ASC.

-Depending on the age and other factors, your child might see our pediatrician or one of the psychologists for the assessment.
-We are currently only offering this service for children from age of 5 to 17 years old.
+Depending on age and other factors, your child might see our paediatrician or one of our psychologists for the assessment.
+We are currently only offering this service for children aged 5 to 17 years.

 Below is a breakdown of the process: